Battle of Towton: Force compositions

 The armies gathered at Towton were among the largest at the time.
 Contemporary sources (like Gregory's Chronicle) claimed that the soldiers on each side numbered in the hundreds of thousands.
-These figures are thought to be exaggerated, and modern historians believe that a combined figure of 50,000–65,000 is more likely, between one and two percent of the English population at the time.
+These figures are thought to be exaggerated, and modern historians believe that a combined figure of 50,000 – 65,000 is more likely, between one and two per cent of the English population at the time.
 An analysis of 50 skeletons found in mass graves between 1996 and 2003 showed most were 24 to 30 years old and many were veterans of previous engagements.

 Henry's physical and mental frailty was a major weakness for the Lancastrian cause, and he remained in York with Margaret.
 In contrast the 18-year-old Edward was a tall and imposing sight in armour and led from the front: his preference for bold offensive tactics determined the Yorkist plan of action for this engagement.
 His presence and example were crucial to ensuring the Yorkists held together through the long and exhausting struggle.

 Approximately three-quarters of English peers fought in the battle; eight were with the Yorkist army, whereas the Lancastrians had at least nineteen.

 Of the other Yorkist leaders, Warwick was absent from the battle, having suffered a leg wound at Ferrybridge.
-Norfolk was too old to participate and his contingent was commanded by Walter Blount and Robert Horne; this may have been an advantage, since he was regarded as an unpredictable ally.
+Norfolk's contingent was commanded by Walter Blount and Robert Horne; this may have been an advantage, since he was regarded as an unpredictable ally.
 Edward relied heavily on Warwick's uncle, Lord Fauconberg, a veteran of the Anglo-French wars, highly regarded by contemporaries for his military skills.
 He demonstrated this in a wide range of roles, having captained the Calais garrison, led naval piracy expeditions in the Channel, and commanded the Yorkist vanguard at Northampton.

 The senior Lancastrian general was Henry Beaufort, Duke of Somerset, an experienced leader credited with victories at Wakefield and St Albans, although others suggest they were due to Sir Andrew Trollope.
-Trollope was an extremely experienced and astute commander, who served under Warwick in Calais, before defecting to the Lancastrians at Ludford Bridge in 1459.
+Trollope was an extremely experienced and astute commander, who had served under Warwick in Calais, before defecting to the Lancastrians at Ludford Bridge in 1459.
 Other notable Lancastrian leaders included Henry Holland, Duke of Exeter, and northern magnates the Earl of Northumberland, Lord de Ros and Lord Dacre.
 Another leading Lancastrian, Lord Clifford, had been killed by an arrow in the throat at Ferrybridge.